 The CPU and chassis fans will automatically turn off once the system enters the Suspend mode.

-Dual Function Power Button (ATX power supply only)
+Dual Function Power Button

 Depending on the setting in the BIOS setup, this switch will allow the system to enter the Soft-Off or Suspend mode.